Enrico Caruso: Early life

-Enrico Caruso was born in Naples in the via Santi Giovanni e Paolo n° 7 on 25 February 1873.
+Caruso was born in Naples in the via Santi Giovanni e Paolo n° 7 on 25 February 1873.
 He was baptised the next day in the adjacent Church of San Giovanni e Paolo.
 His parents originally came from Piedimonte d'Alife (now called Piedimonte Matese), in the Province of Caserta in Campania, Southern Italy.

 Caruso was the third of seven children and one of only three to survive infancy.
 For decades, it was widely reported that Caruso's parents had 21 children, 18 of whom died in infancy.
 However, based on genealogical research (amongst others conducted by Caruso family friend Guido D'Onofrio), biographers Pierre Key, Francis Robinson, and Enrico Caruso Jr. and Andrew Farkas, have proven this to be untrue.
 Caruso himself and his brother Giovanni may have been the source of the exaggerated number.
 Caruso's widow Dorothy also included the story in her best-selling memoir about her husband, published in 1945.
 She allegedly quoted the tenor, speaking of his mother, Anna Caruso (née Baldini): "She had twenty-one children.
 Twenty boys and one girl – too many.
 I am number nineteen boy."

 The Caruso family was poor, but not destitute.
 Marcellino Caruso, the tenor's father, was a mechanic and foundry worker.
 Initially, Marcellino thought his son should adopt the same trade, and at the age of 11, the boy was apprenticed to a mechanical engineer who constructed and maintained public water fountains.
 Whenever visiting Naples in future years, Caruso liked to point out a certain fountain that he had helped to install.
 Caruso later worked alongside his father at the Meuricoffre factory in Naples.
 At his mother's insistence, he also attended school for a time, receiving a basic education under the tutelage of a local priest.
-He learned to write in a handsome script and studied technical draftsmanship.
+He learned to write in a strikingly handsome script and studied technical draftsmanship.
 At this time, he sang in a church choir, and his voice showed enough promise for him to contemplate a possible career in music.

 Caruso was encouraged in his early musical ambitions by his mother, who died in 1888.
 To help support his family, he worked as a street singer in Naples and performed at cafes and soirées.
 In 1894, his progress as a paid entertainer was interrupted, however, by 45 days of compulsory military service, which was completed for him by his brother, Giovanni.
 Caruso resumed his vocal studies upon being discharged from the army.